sashetophizika/hyprscratch/README.md

 If there are multiple scratchpads with the same initial title, the program just grabs the first one it finds.

 Scratchpads don't have to be floating.
 This can also be used to just spawn a specific window, where the binding also hides it or grabs it from another workspace.
 Non-floating scratchpads are ignored by `clean`.

-The program doesn't use hyprland's special workspace by default, it uses workspace 42.